Tully-cmd/CS332Lab8/notes.md

 8. What does the `--wordlist=/usr/share/john/password.lst` do?

-	Uses `password.lst` as the word list of passwords that we will use when running the crack from john.
-John provides this file and the option `--wordlist` reads words from FILE or using `--stdin`.
+	Uses `password.lst` as the word list of passwords that we will use when running the crack from `john`. `john` provides this file and the option `--wordlist` reads words from FILE or using `--stdin`.

 9. What does the `--rules` option do?